nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Can't get the results you want?
 Refer to the help message to see which command should be used.

 Format: `help`
+* This command is not expecting any parameters.
+Any additional parameters will be ignored.

 Examples of usage:
 * `help`